-A description of the Crib, made by Mr. Seddon, of Aldersgate-Street, according to the order of some gentlemen, who are n the Church established by JOANNA So for the New Messiah, with whom th she is now pregnant :-- This Crib, which is made of a square, is of the usual size of modern ( frame is made with satin-wood, richly ed with gold; the sides and ends filled tice-work gilt.
-The body of the Cr they call the MANGER, is richly lined satin, drawn together so as to give it t ance of fluted-work.
-The pillars on stands are taper, with ribbons of gold round them.
-The head cloth is of | with a celestial crown of gold embroider and underneath this appears the word in Hebrew characters, richly drawn, an ed in gold spangles.
-Over the head 1 Crib appears an elegant canopy of l lined with the finest white muslin, which together to a point, and fastened unde within side, the canopy, by a rose of The outer point of the canopy is fini the figure of a Dove of gold, resting a white ball, and bearing a branch of o mouth.
-Around the outer rim of the this inscription, in letters of gold :will offering by Faith to the promised S curtains are trimmed with narrow gold draperies are blue satin edged with ge 46 and looped up with gold line and gold tassels.
+A description of the Crib, made by Mr. Seddon, of Aldersgate-Street, according to the order of some gentlemen, who are members of the Church established by JOANNA SOUTHCOTT, for the New Messiah, with whom they believe she is now pregnant:

+This Crib, which is made of an oblong square, is of the usual size of modern Cribs; the frame is made with satin-wood, richly ornamented with gold; the sides and ends filled with lattice-work gilt.
+The body of the Crib, which they call the Manger, is richly lined with blue satin, drawn together so as to give it the appearance of fluted-work.
+The pillars on which it stands are taper, with ribbons of gold entwining round them.
+The head cloth is of blue satin, with a celestial crown of gold embroidered upon it, and underneath this appears the word SHILOH, in Hebrew characters, richly drawn, and exhibited in gold spangles.
+Over the head part of the Crib appears an elegant canopy of blue satin lined with the finest white muslin, which is draw together to a point, and fastened underneath, or within side, the canopy, by a rose of blue satin.
+The outer point of the canopy is finished with the figure of a Dove of gold, resting on a small white ball, and bearing a branch of olive in its Around the outer rim of the canopy is this inscription, in letters of gold:-' A freewill offering by Faith to the promised Seed.'
+The curtains are trimmed with narrow gold lace; the draperies are blue satin edged with gold fringe, and looped up with gold line and gold tassels.
 The inner curtains are of fine white muslin.
 The above is a description of what they call the Manger,-besides which they have a Crib, (or Cot,) which fits within the former, and hangs upon swivels, that a proper motion may be given to it whenever the young Prince may require rocking.

 The Crib itself is made with satin wood, fitted in with the most beautiful cane-work, from which passes a cord of gold to a pedal, which is designed to rock the cradle whenever this may be proper for the infant, and to prevent the necessity of leaning over the manger, which might incommode the supernatural babe.

 The bed is of the finest eider-down, in a white covering; the coverlet is of the richest white satin, with a medallion in the centre, bearing the figures of a Lamb lying down with the Lion.
 The Lamb is worked in silver-the Lion in gold.
-These are surmounted by a Trce of Life worked in gold also.
+These are surmounted by a Tree of Life worked in gold also.
 The sheets for the bed are made of the best cambric, edged with expensive lace.
-The above superb Crib, with its ornaments, decorations, bedding, &c. cost upwards of Two Hundred Pounds!!! ۶ LETTERS 18 AND ADVERTISEMENTS.
+The above superb Crib, with its ornaments, decorations, bedding, &c. cost upwards of Two Hundred Pounds!!!